Kasey Clark Rides Again for

-The event will start and finish at Salamander Resort in the quaint town of Middleburg.
-Salamander is a perfect setting for the event, with plentiful amenities, huge parking areas, and a gorgeous staging area.
-From Salamander, riders will embark along a 40, 60, or 80-mile route.
-The ride will be fully marked and supported, with well stocked rest stops, mechanical and SAG support, and great post-ride food and beverages.
+The event will start and finish at the very beautiful Foxcroft School just outside in the quaint town of Middleburg.
+From Foxcroft, riders will embark along a 40, 60, or 80-mile route (Note: routes are currently being adjusted to start and finish at Foxcroft School).
+The ride will be fully marked and supported, with well stocked rest stops, mechanical and SAG support, and great post-ride food and beer!

 Bike the Gravel

 6th Annual Bike The Gravel: Tour de Conservation Easement